-Burkhard came back with two mugs of coffee, a Malboro firmly grasped in the corner of his mouth.
+Burkhardt came back with two mugs of coffee, a Marlboro firmly grasped in the corner of his mouth.

 “Anything you want to hear ?”

-Burkhard had on black, leather trousers, a shirt of bold, colourful vertical stripes, leather jacket and thick, square glasses.
-Richard was expecting some hard-core, industrial German noise from the early Eighties.
+Burkhardt had on black leather trousers, a shirt of bold colourful vertical stripes, leather jacket and thick square glasses.
+Richard was expecting some hard-core industrial German noise from the early Eighties.
 Instead, the jaunty, almost twee introduction of The Beach Boys’ ‘Wouldn’t It Be Nice ?’ came on, the thump of a bass drum launching the song into its infectious verses.